Rosie's Place: Fire

 On April 29, 1984, one week after its ten-year anniversary, Rosie's Place caught fire, which destroyed two floors, caused damage worth $50,000, and displaced 50 women.
 Mayor Raymond Flynn and Governor Michael Dukakis visited the scene the day after the fire and stated they would help the organization.

 What caused the fire is unknown.
-The fire occurred shortly after an arson spree burned much of Boston, and during a time where real estate developers would burn down properties for insurance payouts and easy evictions.
+The fire occurred shortly after an arson spree burned much of Boston, and during a time when real estate developers would burn down properties for insurance payouts and easy evictions.
 The Boston Globe wrote, "Rosie's had enemies, and many in the neighborhood suspected foul play.
 There was easy access to its upper floors by the fire escapes.
 One neighbor learned that an adjacent property owner had increased their home insurance just before the blaze."
 The WSANA used the fire as a potential opportunity to push the shelter and its guests out of the neighborhood, testifying at city hearings against the shelter rebuilding.
 Tiernan didn't publicly blame anyone but in a personal letter that's part of her archival material, stated, “We were, in the lexicon of the ‘hood, torched.”

 Rosie's turned the Washington Street location into housing for 13 formerly homeless women.